FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 1. Takes parameters for test app source directory, output directory, and container name with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
 3. Uses Common-Functions.ps1 for utility functions
+4. Sets explicit error handling preferences ($ErrorActionPreference = 'Stop')
+5. Verifies the container exists and is running using structured Docker output formats
-4. Uses BcContainerHelper to compile the test app in the container
+6. Uses BcContainerHelper to compile the test app in the container with proper error handling
+7. Uses the specific pattern for Business Central container operations with explicit parameters
-5. Applies compiler options from the configuration (code analysis, treat warnings as errors)
+8. Applies compiler options from the configuration (code analysis, treat warnings as errors)
-6. Outputs the compiled test app file (.app) to the specified output directory
+9. Outputs the compiled test app file (.app) to the specified output directory
-7. Handles errors gracefully with clear error messages
+10. Returns a strongly-typed [pscustomobject] with compilation results
-8. Provides feedback on successful compilation including app version and file location Include parameter validation and help information.
+11. Provides feedback on successful compilation including app version and file location Include parameter validation and help information.
 ```